JavaScript Promises: A Beginner's Guide

 console.error("Error:", error);

-The .finally() method is used to execute code regardless of whether the promise was resolved or rejected.
+The .finally() method executes code after a promise has settled, regardless of whether it was fulfilled or rejected.

 myPromise